Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Bob Montgomery & Steve Buckingham)

 This is halfway okay.
 The album alternates between moderately catchy, uptempo pop-country tunes (with a slightly synthy gloss) and slower, torturous ballads.
 The slow songs have a Michael McDonald-ish feel, and they are just horrifyingly awful.
-This includes his duet with Tammy Wynette, cover of "Sometimes When We Touch" (yikes) which proved to be his biggest career hit, reaching #6 on the charts.
+This includes his duet with Tammy Wynette, a cover of "Sometimes When We Touch" (yikes) which proved to be his biggest career hit, reaching #6 on the charts.
 But you can see where this is headed, though, right?

 Mark Gray "That Feeling Inside" (Columbia Records, 1986) (LP)